India–Russia relations

-History
+Historical relations

 Goods uncovered from archaeological site such as Pazyryk indicates that nomads inhabiting the area conducted trading activities with India during 4th-3rd century BCE.
-In 1468, Russian traveller Afanasy Nikitin began his journey to India.
-Between 1468 and 1472, he travelled through Persia, India and the Ottoman Empire.
-The documentation of his experiences during this journey is compiled in the book The Journey Beyond Three Seas (Khozheniye za tri morya).
+In 1468, Russian traveller Afanasy Nikitin began his journey to India for trade.
+Between 1468 and 1472, he travelled through Persia, India and the Ottoman Empire but returned soon within three years from Indian subcontinent as he could not afford much to himself.

-In the 18th century the Russian cities Astrakhan, Moscow and St. Petersburg were frequently visited by Indian merchants.
-Russia and Iran was used as a transit trade between Western Europe and India, especially after Peter the Great requested from Mughal Emperor Aurangzeb the commencement of trade relations in 1696.
+In the 18th century the Russian cities Astrakhan, Moscow and St. Petersburg were frequently visited by Indian merchants when it was under Mughal rule.
+Russia and Iran were used as a transit trade between Western Europe and India, especially after Peter the Great requested from Mughal Emperor Aurangzeb the commencement of trade relations in 1696.
 Decades later, the Russian czar personally granted Anbu-Ram Mulin's Indian trading company the right to resolve property rights issues in Astrakhan, thus allowing Indians to bring in caravans with their linen fabrics, cottons, silks, and Indian, Persian and Uzbek cloth.
 The Astrakhan governor was ordered to show "kindness and goodwill" to the Indian merchants in Russia, who cherished their religious freedom and special trade privileges that they never had in other Eastern countries; until the middle of the 18th century, members of the community only paid 12 rubles a year as rent for a shop in the Indian Trading Compound, and were exempted from taxes and duties by the Russian authorities.
 The value of goods exported by them from Astrakhan into the interior cities of Russia in 1724 exceeded 104,000 rubles, amounting to nearly a quarter of all Astrakhan trade, until British occupation stopped independent Indian trade with Russia altogether.

 In 1801, Tsar Paul ordered plans made for the invasion of British India by 22,000 Cossacks, which never actually occurred due to poor handling of preparations.
 The intention was that Russia would form an alliance with France, and attack the British Empire and its weak point using a French corps of 35,000 men and a Russian corps of 25,000 infantry and 10,000 mounted Cossacks.
 Some Cossacks had approached Orenburg when the tsar was assassinated.
 His successor Alexander I immediately cancelled the plans.

+The Embassy of India in Moscow (मॉस्को में भारत का दूतावास; Посольство Индии в России) was built in 1821, remodeled in 1896, and transferred to the Indian government in 1952 to become an embassy building.
+The embassy consists of several buildings, including an aristocratic style "Chancery Building", a rational-modern style ambassador's residence, and a French style building known as "Napoleon's Dacha".
+The Chancery building was previously owned by an arts patron, a textile magnate, and the Soviet government, before being transferred to the Indian government in 1952 to become the embassy it is today.